cotepat/shinyKnobs/README.md

 # shinyKnobs
- A collection of knob inputs for Shiny
+A Collection of Knob Inputs for 'shiny'

 ## touchKnobInput and touchGripKnobInput